tereza-org/tereza/packages/zettel/README.md

 ## Quickstart

-Create your Zettelkasten notes in a folder, for example `notes`, then instantiate your Zettelkasen engine:
+Create your Zettelkasten notes in a folder, for example `notes`, then instantiate your Zettelkasten engine:

 ```ts
 import { Zettelkasten } from '@tereza-tech/zettel';